-The dyslipidemia in nephrotic syndrome can be striking with significant elevations of cholesterol, LDLcholesterol, triglycerides, and lipoprotein(a); HDL cholesterol is often low, especially HDL2.
-The cause of elevated lipid levels is multi-factorial, including reduction in oncotic pressure which stimulates apoB synthesis (although the exact mechanism by which this occurs is not known), decreased metabolism of lipoproteins, and decreased clearance.
-Patients with nephrotic syndrome have decreased LDL-receptor activity increased acyl-CoA and cholesterol acytransferase (ACAT) and HMG-CoA reductase activity leading to increased LDL-cholesterol levels (21, 22).
-Low HDL-cholesterol is thought to be due at least in part to LCAT deficiency secondary to accelerated renal loss of LCAT (23).
-Triglycerides are elevated due to impaired clearance of chylomicrons and triglyceride-rich lipoproteins, as well as increased triglyceride production (24).
+The dyslipidemia in nephrotic syndrome can be striking with significant elevations of cholesterol, LDL-C, TGs and lipoprotein(a); HDL-C is often low, especially HDL2.
+The cause of elevated lipid levels is multi-factorial, including reduction in oncotic pressure which stimulates hepatic apoB synthesis (although the exact mechanism by which this occurs is not known), decreased metabolism of lipoproteins, and decreased clearance.
+Patients with nephrotic syndrome have decreased LDL receptor activity and increased acyl-CoA cholesterol acytransferase (ACAT) and HMG-CoA reductase activity leading to increased LDL-C levels (22, 23).
+Low HDL-C is thought to be due at least in part to LCAT deficiency secondary to accelerated renal loss of LCAT (24).
+TGs are elevated due to impaired clearance of chylomicrons and TGrich lipoproteins, as well as increased TG production (25).